andyatkinson/rideshare/README.md

 ## Installation Guides

-In addition to what's here, refer to the [Installation Guides](https://github.com/andyatkinson/installation_guides) repo for even more guidance.
+In addition to what's here, refer to the [Development Guides](https://github.com/andyatkinson/development_guides) for more Installation support.

 ## High Performance PostgreSQL for Rails